-- Virtual information sessions.

-- Online open house and survey.
+- Virtual information sessions - Online open house and survey

-- Sound Transit street team ambassadors.
+- Sound Transit street team ambassadors - Focus groups

-- Focus groups.

-Each of these tactics is detailed in the section that follows, including an overview of the tactic, the specifics of implementation, and the findings and data analysis.
+Each of these tactics is detailed in the following section, including an overview of the tactic, the specifics of implementation, and the findings and data analysis.

-2 ENGAGEMENT STRATEGY: ACTIVITIES AND FINDINGS
+2 ENGAGEMENT ACTIVITIES

-2.1 INFORMATION SESSIONS
+2.1 Information Sessions

-To ensure the communities Sound Transit serves had an opportunity to learn more about the proposed changes to Link light rail fares and parking, the project team held a series of virtual information sessions.
+To ensure the communities Sound Transit serves had an opportunity to learn more about the proposed changes to Link light rail fares and parking program, the project team held a series of virtual information sessions.